ParkCityPusheen/FW-PROJECT/USE ME/CHAPTER 32.md

 "Dain, before you open that can we have a moment of your time please."
 Maiselle requests, her upper body twisted to face him, "We're in a bit of a rush right now to sort and smooth some things out."

-Dain retreats from the door and opts to sit at his desk, "I'm listening."
+Dain retreats from the door and opts to sit at his desk, away from the women, "I'm listening."

 "The Assembly here is proposing a new Basgiath?"
 Maiselle probes, eyes entirely inquisitive while he settles into his chair.

-"It's meant for fliers *and* riders, and they don't want it mistaken for another Basgiath when it's established." he pulls open the long drawer that runs across the width of the desk's legspace and retrieves his field notes,
+"It's meant for fliers *and* riders, but aimed mostly at encouraging academic excellence while also offering training in regard to dragons and gryphons, infantry and medicinal practices.
+They don't want it mistaken for another Basgiath when it's finally established." he pulls open the long drawer that runs across the width of the desk's leg space and retrieves his field notes and the pen Sloane gifted him.

 "So it's true there will be another place to enroll."